fantasycalendar/FoundryVTT-ItemPiles/README.md

 Each row represents a field on a character sheet that may be picked up.
 As you can see, the D&D5e system denotes the number of gold coins a character has with the `actor.data.data.currency.gp` field, so by putting `data.currency.gp` as a valid field in this UI, Item Piles figures out that if an actor has more than 0 in this field, it can be "picked up" and transferred to the character who picked it up.

+Keep in mind that the name field in here accepts localization strings, so for D&D5e's currencies, you could enter `DND5E.CurrencyGP` in the name field.

 ## Item Piles Settings